 a.
 The member must request this status in writing and the Board must approve same,

 b.
 The member must be fully paid up at the start of the suspended period.
 This includes monthly dues and mandatory flying time,

-d.
-Any one member shall be restricted to no more than 24 calendar months.
-This could be utilized in one continuous 24 month period or be split into two separate suspension periods of 12 months each.
-If a member asks for a second suspension after he had been granted one 12 month suspension and has picked up full membership subsequent to the first suspension, they must serve as a full member and pay all required fees for a minimum period of six (6) months before the second suspension can become affective,
+c.
+Any one member shall be allowed no more than two suspended periods for no more than a total of 24 calendar months of suspended status.
+This could be utilized in one continuous 24-month period or be split into two separate suspension periods.
+If a member asks for a second suspension after he had been granted one suspension and has picked up full membership subsequent to the first suspension, they must serve as a full member and pay all required fees for a minimum period of six (6) months before the second suspension can become affective,

 2. If the reason for suspension is educational, away at school outside of the Bloomington, Normal area, the minimum time of 12 months is waived.
 A member shall be considered on "Educational Leave" and can reactivate his membership at the beginning of any month prior to 12 months with the payment of dues and two (2) hours of flight time.

 3. Service in the military forces of the United States will allow an inactive period of extended duration.
 The member may fly our equipment if they are home on leave, meet FAR and Cross Winds Flying Club, Inc. requirements and if they pick up their monthly dues and buy two (2) hours of flight time for each month in which they fly.

 4. If the reason for suspension is medical or failure to pass the medical exam the suspension minimum of twelve (12) months is waived.
 The suspension must begin at the beginning of a month and reinstatement must resume at the beginning of a month.
 Because a member cannot determine the length of time they may be without a medical, they may continue to serve on the Board of Directors for a maximum of twelve months while on this suspended status.
 At the end of the twelve months the vacancy will be filled according to the by-laws.